milorue/pacman_intelligent_agents/README.md

 - **GhostAStar:** Agent whose objective is to kill pacman using A-Star search technique

-- **GhostAStarWithScatter:** Agent whose objective is to kill pacman using A-Star search technique and disperses away from Pacman when Pacman gets too close
+- **GhostAStarWithScatter:** Agent whose objective is to kill pacman using A-Star search technique with randomly delays

 - **GhostPinky:** Agent whose objective is to kill pacman using A-Star search technique after waiting at the start of the game
 <!-- - **GhostGBFS:** Takes the move that moves them closest to Pacman at his current location. -->